What is Capsular Contracture?

-In the past, open and closed capsulotomy was seen as alternative methods to treat capsular contracture.
+In the past, open and closed capsulotomy were seen as alternative methods to treat capsular contracture.
 These methods are not effective and are not performed in our office.

-Dr. Danielpour and Dr. Layke are on the forefront of breast revision surgery and operate on difficult capsular contractures and breast asymmetry cases regularly using the most advanced and up to date techniques creating a safe and long lasting result.
+Dr. Danielpour and Dr. Layke are on the forefront of breast revision surgery and operate on difficult capsular contractures and breast asymmetry cases regularly using the most advanced and up to date techniques, creating safe and long-lasting results.*

 Since you will have already have undergone surgery for your breast augmentation, you should have a good idea of what to expect for treating capsular contracture.
 You will discuss the pros and cons of the procedure with Dr. Layke and Dr. Danielpour before you make your decision.
 Feel free to ask any questions you may have.

 You will need to make arrangements for your recovery.
 Someone will need to help you get home and function for the first few days.
 You will need to request time off from work.

 To prepare for capsular contracture surgery, you must stop smoking at least two weeks before the operation, and should not resume until at least two weeks after.
 It would be ideal if you could stop smoking altogether.
 If you need help, we can direct you to a program that can help you accomplish this.